Harrison Ford will always be Han Solo to me.

-I read this article this morning about the fact that WordPress may have been a great choice in 2008 but that these days it’s old and not worthwhile.
+I read an article this morning about the fact that WordPress may have been a great choice in 2008 but that these days it's old and not worthwhile.

 I was surprised to read that it was written by a marketing strategist that specializes in web and technology.
 Not because I have a problem with people suggesting a product doesn't work for them, but simply because the assessment doesn't strike me as very strategic.

 In the end, my sense of this assessment was simply this:

 - WordPress is old.